vegaprotocol/governance-templates/mainnet/0.74-proposal-templates/README.md

 To reduce the probability of market or oracle manipulation causing "unfair" mark-to-market settlements or liquidations, markets can be configured to calculate a composite mark price using multiple sources.

+Across all markets, use of a single pyth oracle in the markPriceConfiguration is recommended initially.

 For detailed information on mark price configurations refer to the [vega docs site](https://docs.vega.xyz/testnet/tutorials/proposals/new-perpetuals-market#mark-price-configuration).

 #### BTC/USDT, ETH/USDT markets

 For markets with higher liquidity and a greater number of LPs, a mark price configuration which takes the median value of the trade price, order book price, and prices given by any number of oracles set in the `dataSourcesSpec` is recommended.
 This would be achieved by setting the `compositePriceType` to `COMPOSITE_PRICE_TYPE_MEDIAN`.

 To ensure stale data does not skew the mark price, it is recommended the `sourceStaleTolerance` fields are set to `["1m", "1m", "1m", "1m"]`.
-This means any price will be dropped from the median calculation if it is not updated for `1m`.
+This means any price will be considered stale and no longer be used in the median calculation if it is not updated for `1m`.

 To increase the difficulty of manipulating the trade price, setting the `decayWeight` to `1.0` and the `decayPower` to `1` is recommended.
-This will ensure not only the most recent trade is included in the calculation of the trade price, but more recent and larger trades will be given an increased weighting.
+This will ensure all trades in the update period are considered when calculating the trade price rather than just the most recent trade.
+Setting these values to 1 will linearly weight more recent and larger trades.

 Additionally, to increase the difficulty of manipulating the order book price, the `cashAmount` field could be set to `50000000` (50 USDT).
 This cash amount requires a sufficient volume of orders to be provided on both sides of the book for a fresh book price to be calculated.